ftl-mv-translation/ftl-mv-translation/README.md

 Download from [HERE](https://drive.google.com/drive/folders/1N7I6_p7aFBGchcuSyw0b3_WvdBLFJUlZ?usp=sharing).
 (Updated every UTC 00:00)

-If you want only XML files, [follow this link](https://github.com/ftl-mv-translation/ftl-mv-translation/actions/workflows/nightly.yml) and download from `Artifacts` section of the latest run.
-(Requires to be logged into GitHub)

 ## Running the script

 The script is written in Python and managed by poetry.
 A standard setuptools may install it as a package,